 Although only about 177.5 million Americans viewed online video in June 2010, representing year-over-year growth of 0.5% in June 2011, Google reported year-over-year unique audience growth of about 3%, from 144.5 million viewers.
 Although Yahoo slipped from number two in June 2010 to number three in June 2010, the property boosted its unique video viewership 17% from 44.9 million.
 Vevo, which jumped from third to second place, reported even more impressive year-over-year growth of 44%, from 43.7 million.

-Topics: Analytics & Automated, Brand Metrics, Creative & Production, Media & Entertainment, Online, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Brand Metrics, Creative & Production, Data-driven, Media & Entertainment, Online, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.